-During a left hemicolectomy, the inferior mesenteric artery branches are usually ligated.
-During repair of an abdominal aortic aneurysm, the inferior mesenteric may be reimplanted into the aortic graft if there are no collaterals.
+During the repair of an abdominal aortic aneurysm, the inferior mesenteric may be reimplanted into the aortic graft if there are no collaterals.
 After clamping the aorta, the inferior mesenteric artery may continue to perfuse if there are collaterals.
 In such cases, the inferior mesenteric artery can be ligated.
 In the postoperative period, rectal bleeding and abdominal pain may be signs of ischemic colitis if the inferior mesenteric artery is not reimplanted.
 An urgent sigmoidoscopy is recommended if one suspects an ischemic bowel.

 Horseshoe kidney is a congenital anomaly affecting about 1/400 to 600 people, more common in men.
-In this disorder, the patient's kidneys fuse together forming a horseshoe shape.
-During embryonic development, both kidneys are fused together and ascend from the pelvis to their position in the abdomen.
-The kidneys are caught below the inferior mesenteric artery and therefore, remain in the lower abdomen just below the IMA.
+In this disorder, the patient's kidneys fuse, forming a horseshoe shape.
+During embryonic development, both kidneys become fused and ascend from the pelvis to their position in the abdomen.
+The kidneys are caught below the inferior mesenteric artery and, therefore, remain in the lower abdomen just below the IMA.
 Horseshoe kidneys are usually asymptomatic and don't typically require treatment.

 |||Shaikh H,Bhimji SS, Anatomy, Abdomen and Pelvis, Superior Mesenteric Artery null.
 2018 Jan [PubMed PMID: 30137844]|